smarthomejunkie/Ulanzi-Awtrix-BluePrints/README.md

 A. You can turn them off on the device itself.
 Long press the middle button to get into the menu and disable them one by one in the menu-option APPS.

+**Q. How can I change the order of the apps?

+A. The apps show in the order that you activate them.

 # Updates

 V1.52: